CFEL-CMI/Active-Learning-of-PES/docs/source/AL_TH/TH.rst

 Similar to QBC, an ensemble of learners is trained on the currently-labelled data and prediction's variances between the ensemble's members are computed.
 However, to query data one samples from a probability density function that is constructed from these variances.

+These three algorithms are intended to be used for regression problems in a batch setting.
+The committee of learners in QBC and SQBF are trees of a sklearn's trees' ensemble (random forest regressor or extremely randomized trees).
+An ensemble of any other learners can be used with minor changes to the query strategies.